 Next Steps: Explore Additional Analytics Features

-- Save and Share Reports: After you run a report, you can use Bookmarks to save the report query and share it with your team, or use Share Report to share the data with people who don't have a Singular account.
+- Save and Share Reports: After you run a report, you can use Save Reports to save the report query and share it with your team, or use Share Report to share the data with people who don't have a Singular account.
 Learn more in the Shared Reports FAQ.

 - In the Pivot Table page (Analytics > Pivot), you can run the same reports as in the Reports page but with the added functionality of advanced spreadsheet-style manipulations on the resulting table.
 Learn more in the Pivot Table FAQ.

 - The Custom Dimensions page (Settings > Custom Dimensions) gives you a highly flexible tool to define new dimensions to help segment and organize your data.
 Learn more in the Custom Dimensions FAQ.

 - It's also possible to customize metrics.
 If you need a metric defined differently than it is in the default reporting configuration, reach out to your Customer Service Manager or the Singular support team with the precise formula, and we will check if it can be implemented for you.

 - The Singular Reporting API gives you access to all the data you can see in the Reports and Creative Reports pages.
 To get started, see Guide to the Singular Reporting API.

 - Set up Singular Data Destinations (ETL) to feed data regularly directly into your data warehouse, storage service, or BI platform, where you can use your own BI and visualization tools to process and analyze the data.
 Learn more in the Singular Data Destinations FAQ.

 Note: Singular Data Destinations is a premium feature.
 If you're interested in this feature, reach out to your Customer Success Manager.

 |Data Connectors FAQ|